tumagonx/nwjs_docs_old/Mac-App-Store-Submission-Guideline.md

 Official Mac App Store support and this guide were made possible thanks to these people:

 * [Trevor Linton](https://github.com/trevorlinton) for his work on the compatibility between NW.js and the Mac App Store
-* [Johan Satgé](https://github.com/johansatge) for his work in summarizing and writing most of this guide and user support
+* [Johan Satgé](https://github.com/johansatge) for his work in summarizing complete Mac App Store submission process, writing most of this guide and user support
-* [Alexey Stoletny](https://github.com/alexeyst) for maintaining custom Mac App Store builds, troubleshooting, user support and portions of this guide
+* [Alexey Stoletny](https://github.com/alexeyst) for maintaining custom Mac App Store builds, troubleshooting, user support, migration and portions of this guide
 * [Roger Wang](https://github.com/rogerwang) for maintaining NW.js and introducing official Mac App Store support